Your Mother was Right: Play Nice!

 - If you don’t have another relationship, wait until after you have your agreement before starting one

 - Get help from therapists, psychologists, psychiatrists, divorce resource books

-- Call a family lawyer versed in mediation and negotiation
+- Bring in a family lawyer versed in mediation and negotiation

 - Call a family lawyer practising Collaborative Law